 These cookies, while not low calorie, are really filling, so you’ll find yourself naturally eating fewer (I think :-)).

-Make additional variations by substituting nuts and/or the chocolate chunks.
+Make additional variations by substituting nuts for the chocolate chunks.
 A nice combo would be cranberries and pecans, for example.
 Just use whatever you have available!

 More delicious, healthy treats (most all are grain free):

 - Almond Joy Bars (allergy & sugar free options)